DanielMoscoso/100day_challenge/Readme.txt

 			-Game fully developed.
 It can be ran in IDEs or Consoles; just change the paths at the beginning of each module.
 I know there might be a way to avoid this, but that is for future improvements.
+			-A little house keeping: King and Queen of Diamonds did not have the correct artwork.
+Plus, the 'clear()' function is implemented for console games.
+			 (Clear does not work with Hydrogen - Atom IDE).
 ===============================================================================